carneiro67/hackintosh-acer-517-52/README.md

 # hackintosh-acer-517-52
-creating and testing the acer nitro 5 mackintosh
+creating and testing the acer nitro 5 hackintosh

 last update is on mac os ventura